 A unique perspective

-The funny thing is that it’s actually what we’re used to on the Earth that is rare and exotic.
+The funny thing is that what we’re used to on the Earth is really what is rare and exotic.
 It’s here that we see a mix of the other three states (gasses, liquids, and solids) all in one place.

-One of these in particular is extraordinary rare in the universe.
+One of these in particular is relatively rare in the universe.
 Liquids.

-Most of the universe is cold outer space, far from the warmth of stars, where nebulae form giant gas clouds and everything else is frozen solid.
+Most of the universe is cold outer space, far from the warmth of stars.
+Out here, nebulae form giant gas clouds and everything else is frozen solid.

 A state of transition

-Have a look at the chart below, which shows the state of each element at different temperatures.
+The chart below visualises this zone by showing the state of each element as it moves between extremes of temperatures.
 The green liquid state only exists for a short period until it gets too hot and it boils into a gas.

 The state of each element at different temperatures.